vertica/VerticaPyLab/README.md

 ## Quickstart

 1. Clone this repository.
-2. Open a terminal in the `vertica-demo` directory.
+2. Open a terminal in the `VerticaPyLab` directory.
 3. Build and start vertica and verticalab
     ```
     make all